dotnet/docs-mobile/docs/android/binding-libs/advanced-concepts/resolving-java-dependencies.md

 ---
 title: Resolving Java Dependencies in .NET for Android
-description: Resolving Java Dependencies in .NET for Android ms.date: 04/11/2024
+description: Resolving Java Dependencies in .NET for Android ms.author: jopobst ms.date: 05/11/2024
 ---
 # Resolving Java Dependencies

+> [!NOTE]
-Note: This feature is only available in .NET 9+.
+> Note: This feature is only available in .NET 9+.

 ## Description